sowmya13531/A-Mini--Resume-ATS-System/README.md

 Model Confidence: 39.00%
 ATS Keyword Match Score: 29.55%

+# Future Enhancements
+- Deployed Over streamlit cloud (Network)
+- Add some more features like Suggest Required Youtube Videos to improve skill development,Point out which skills needed to improve,add more than one resume to screening.

 ## 📩 Contact
 Built by Sowmya Kanithi

 Feel free to submit issues or suggestions!